 The School of Mechanical and Aerospace Engineering plays a leading role in an international initiative to reform engineering education which involves well over 100 universities worldwide.
 Initial support for participation in this initiative was secured through funding to set up a Centre of Excellence in Active and Interactive Learning at Queen's.
 As a result, our degree programmes have many innovative features that enhance student learning.

-Through the programme, there is an emphasis placed on the development of a balanced set of personal, interpersonal and professional skills.
+Throughout the programme, there is an emphasis placed on the development of a balanced set of personal, interpersonal and professional skills.
 This essentially means that you get to learn by doing.
 There is a significant emphasis on project-based and problem-based learning in each year of the programme.

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
 Students studying for the BEng in Product Design Engineering are provided with a broad range of learning experiences to enable them to develop as individuals, to engage with subject experts from both academia and industry, and to develop an enquiring mind to enhance their development as independent, lifelong learners.
 Access to industry standard engineering tools, a world class library facility and courses taught by industrial experts provides a breadth of opportunity to develop students’ interests in the product design and development sector, supported by formal lectures and tutorials.
 There are a wide range of learning opportunities, including: